-Migration partnerships are one of Switzerland's migration policy instruments.
-They are an expression of the mutual will of two states to cooperate fully on migration and provide a framework for cooperation, taking account of the interests of all partners involved.
+Migration partnerships are one of the instruments Switzerland uses to implement its foreign policy on migration.
+They are an expression of the mutual will of two states to cooperate extensively on migration and provide a framework for this cooperation, taking account of the interests of all partners involved, including migrants.

-A migration partnership is based on an agreement between two states to work together more closely in the area of migration, with a global approach.
-The aim is to develop common solutions to the challenges they face and to capitalise on the potential that migration can bring.
+A migration partnership is based on an agreement between two states that pledge to work together more closely in the area of migration, making use of the relevant synergies and taking a global approach.
+The aim is to develop common solutions to the challenges facing both states and to capitalise on the opportunities that migration can bring.
 Migration partnerships can include all areas related to migration that are of interest to both partners.
-The partners cooperate within the framework of agreements, concrete projects and programmes of direct relevance to migration, such as:
+The partners cooperate through agreements and concrete projects, and programmes of direct relevance to migration, such as:

 - harnessing migration as a factor in sustainable development